 Lauren Daigle came out of nowhere as her late 2018 release “Look Up Child” took the charts by storm, but my introduction to Daigle came in the form of her Christmas album, “Behold.”
 The combination of her sultry vocals and the throw-back (and exceptional!) instrumentation both inspired the expansion of this list and sent her album straight into the Top 3!

 2. Oh for Joy – David Crowder Band

 This album undoubtedly racks up the most total spins for a Christmas album in our iTunes catalog—especially because it’s my kids’ favorite by far (and well loved by their parents also).
 Crowder brings energy to every song, and never loses his trademark sense of humor either, evidenced by his finishing the album with an updated Carol of the Bells.

 The best gift my parents ever gave my brothers and me was musical literacy.
 We grew up listening to—and playing—everything from Beethoven to the Beatles.
 But the soundtrack for every Christmas was George Frideric Handel’s oratorio, Messiah.
 This classical masterpiece was completed in an astounding 24 days and first performed in Dublin in 1742.
 However, it wasn’t until the London debut in 1743, when King George II (allegedly) rose to his feet during the Hallelujah chorus, that a tradition was born which continues to this day.

-Happy Hanukkah to those who began celebrating it this past Tuesday evening, and Merry Christmas to those who’ll be celebrating in the week to come.
-But however you spend this time of year, I hope that music enriches your holidays, and if you’ve got a top five list, I’d love to see it!
+Happy Hanukkah to those who’ve been celebrating, and Merry Christmas to those who’ll be celebrating in the week to come.
+But however you spend this time of year, I hope that music enriches your holidays, and if you’ve got a favorite list, I’d love to see it!